The Katalon Blog

 Types of Software Testing Tools By Functionality

-While the investment in automated software testing tools has proven clear-cut ROI, identifying the right candidates, scenarios and strategies to automate require teams to know the difference between manual and automated testing.
+While the investment in automated software testing tools has proven clear-cut ROI, identifying the right candidates, scenarios, and strategies to automate requires teams to understand the difference between manual and automated testing .

 1. Manual testing tools (Test management tools)